paradisefam/NFT_Marketplace_game_Adicia/README.md

 The game uses a variety of motions enabled by mobile device touchscreens to simulate actions in real life, such as looking around the device, turning keys, and activating switches.

 # Future RoadMap
-## Build Voxel Game Maker (Needs 1.5-2 months to be completed)
-<b><i> The Game-Maker will be a download-able native application (Mac, Windows, Linux).
-A web application can be created for building Mini Games but to make Big Game Native application needs to be downloaded.
-So we will have Web version of Game Maker for Mini Game and Desktop Apllication for Big Game.
-Players can Rate and Review these Games according to their Liking.</i></b> <br/>

 <b> 1- Adding More Levels:- </b> There are only two levels of GamePlay is available to Play.
 We need at least 20-25 levels of Gameplay to make it engaging for players to play.
 We also need soundtracks to be included in the Game.
 The following genre of Games are needed to be included in the Game:-
 -  Optical Illusion